 - In the SHIP VIA dropdown, select the warehouse shipping method to use for orders that match your shipping description.
 Click OK.

 Tip: After you have incoming orders in DropStream, you can gather shipping descriptions from existing orders.
 In the DropStream Dashboard, click Orders, then click any order to view its details, including its shipping description.

 - To finalize the rule, click Save changes.

 Note: The Shipping Transformer is the only required order rule.
 However, using the DropStream Rules Engine, you can create a variety of custom rules to tailor your fulfillment workflows as needed.
 To add new rules at any time, from the DropStream Dashboard click Stores > Store Name > Rules.
-For more information, see Creating Order Rules in the DropStream Help Center.
+For more information, see About Order Rules in the DropStream Help Center.

 Step 4: Test your setup

 After you have connected a Store, a Merchant and a Warehouse, and customized the integration, we recommend that you monitor the first set of orders to verify that they are entering your system correctly.
 You can do this either with real orders, or with test orders.